Deborah Birx said Trump was being given ‘parallel data’ on covid-19

 “I saw the president presenting graphs that I never made,” she said.

-Birx added that she believed at least some of the data had been funneled along by Scott Atlas, a former White House coronavirus adviser who was widely rebuked for playing down the pandemic despite having no infectious-disease or public health background.
+Birx added that she believed at least some of the data had been funneled along by Scott Atlas, then a White House coronavirus adviser.
+He was widely rebuked for playing down the pandemic despite having no infectious-disease or public health background.

-In an email to The Washington Post early Monday, Atlas said that any data he passed on to Trump was “directly from the CDC, [Department of Health and Human Services] and ongoing scientific literature” and maintained that listening to “additional scientists outside the administration” is “the way to arrive at the best policies.”
+In an email to The Washington Post early Monday, Atlas said that any data he passed on to Trump was “directly from the CDC, [Department of Health and Human Services] and ongoing scientific literature,” and he maintained that listening to “additional scientists outside the administration” is “the way to arrive at the best policies.”

 Anecdotes like those from Birx could be a preview of the disclosures still to come from other former Trump officials, who were tasked with battling a pandemic that has now killed more than 418,000 people in the United States.